ajm1312/EEL-6812-Final-Project/README.md

 cd demo
 docker build -t uap-defense .
 ```
-The Docker container will begin building and once the container is finished building, it should appear in the Docker Desktop app that it is running.
+The Docker container will begin building and once the container is finished building, it should appear in the Docker Desktop app with a 'Running' tag.

 ### 3. Launching the demo
 To run the demo locally, the Docker container must be ran with: